WELCOME TO THE GUNGGANDJI-MANDINGALBAY YIDINJI PEOPLES PRESCRIBED BODY CORPORATE ABORIGINAL CORPORATION RNTBC

 The GMYPPBC values partnerships and wishes to acknowledge and thank our partners and staff for their time and support.
 We look forward to continuing our partnerships and achieving many more positive outcomes for the Gunggandji and Mandingalbay Yidinji People in partnership with our stakeholders and partners.

-Special mention to our Project Partners: Queensland Government's Reef Assist program, Queensland Indigenous Land and Sea Ranger Program, Wet Tropics Management Authority, David Stanton 3D Environmental, Wugu Nyambil, VPG Partnerships, MAS Experience, Djunbunji Ltd, Tafe Queensland, Rural Fire Service, Tangaroa Blue, Yarrabah Leaders Forum and Yarrabah Aboriginal Shire Council.
+Special mention to our Project Partners: Queensland Indigenous Land and Sea Ranger Program, Wet Tropics Management Authority, David Stanton 3D Environmental, Wugu Nyambil, VPG Partnerships, MAS Experience, Djunbunji Ltd, Tafe Queensland, Rural Fire Service, Tangaroa Blue, TropWATER, Reef Restoration Foundation, Great Barrier Reef Foundation, Blue Planet Marine, DESBT and the Yarrabah Aboriginal Shire Council.

 GMYPPBC Ranger Team